 Gorebridge Community Development Trust manages various short and long term projects that support the community in Gorebridge.
 Projects are delivered by our own staff team augmented by volunteers from our 200 member database.
-The Trust’s facilities at Number 58 provide a base from where our partners are able to deliver their own services to the community.

 Forest Families is a creative project set up to allow families of children between 4 years upwards, to explore their curiosity, learn and experience the enriching and creative potential of natural spaces, woodlands and the outdoors, read more

 Gorebridge Community Development Trust has worked in partnership with Gorebridge and District Environmental Group to develop a circular walk around Gorebridge, read more and download map

 The Greening Gorebridge project exists to bring people in the community together to connect with their surrounding environment, enabling the transformation of simple things in our daily lives that tackle the challenges of climate change.

 The focus for this project continues to be on sustainable transport choices and now extends its activities to food, cooking and food waste reduction, as both choices in food and transport impact on the health and well-being of the community and environment.